Quantum-Accelerators/quacc/docs/src/dev/contributing.md

 ## Unit Tests

 All changes you make to Quacc should be accompanied by unit tests and should not break existing tests.
-To run the test suite, run `pytest` from the the `quacc/tests` directory.
+To run the full test suite, run `pytest .` from the the `quacc/tests` directory.

 If you are adding recipes based on a code that can be readily installed via `pip` or `conda` (e.g. tblite, xtb-python, DFTB+, Psi4), then you can run these codes directly in the test suite.
 Preferably, you should use a small molecule or solid and cheap method so the unit tests run quickly.
 If the recipes you're adding are proprietary or not available via `pip` or `conda` (e.g. Gaussian, GULP), then you will need to [monkeypatch](https://docs.pytest.org/en/7.1.x/how-to/monkeypatch.html) certain functions to change their behavior during testing.
 For instance, we do not want to run VASP directly during unit tests and have mocked the `atoms.get_potential_energy()` function to always return a dummy value of -1.0 during unit tests.
 Any mocked functions can be found in the `conftest.py` files of the testing directory.